Scrummy Lane

 Pro tip: After you take your moussaka out of the oven, let it ‘rest’ for about 20 minutes.
 It will still be hot, but the pieces will hold together better when you serve them.

-What to serve with it
+How to serve

-Personally I also like to serve it with toasted bread drizzled with olive oil and sprinkled with salt.
+Personally I also like to serve it with 2-minute toasted bread drizzled with olive oil and sprinkled with salt.
 But that’s just me…

 Sometimes (usually if we have leftovers the next day) I make some Greek potatoes, too.
 Then you truly feel like you’re having a meal in a Greek taverna!